-- 1. The regulations on risk diversification must include the following: - a) investments pursuant to § 8, with the exception of index-based derivatives, provided the index is sufficiently diversified, is representative of the market to which it relates, and is published in an appropriate manner; - b) liquid assets pursuant to § 9; - c) claims against counterparties arising from OTC transactions. - 2.
-Companies which form a group in accordance with international accounting standards are deemed to be a single issuer. - 3.
-The sub-fund must invest in at least three different collective investment schemes (target funds). - 4.
-The fund management company may invest up to a maximum of 30% of the sub-fund's assets in units in the same target fund. - Deviating from this:
+- 1. The regulations on risk diversification must include the following: - a) investments pursuant to § 8, with the exception of index-based derivatives, provided the index is sufficiently diversified, is representative of the market to which it relates, and is published in an appropriate manner: - b) liquid assets pursuant to § 9; - c) claims against counterparties arising from OTC transactions. - Companies which form a group in accordance with international accounting standards are deemed to be a single issuer. - 3.
+The sub-fund must invest in at least five different collective investment schemes (target funds). - 4.
+The fund management company may invest up to a maximum of 30% of the sub-fund's assets in units in the same target fund.

-The fund management company may invest up to 35% of the sub-fund's assets in units of the target fund "UBS (CH) Investment Fund - Equities Switzerland ESG Passive All II" and a maximum of 70% of the sub-fund's assets in units of each of the target funds "UBS (CH) Institutional Fund - Equities Global ESG Leaders Passive II" and "UBS (CH) Institutional Fund - Equities Global ESG Leaders Passive (CHF hedged) II".
+The fund management company may invest up to 55% of the sub-fund's assets in units of each of the target funds "UBS (CH) Institutional Fund - Equities Global ESG Leaders Passive II" and "UBS (CH) Institutional Fund - Equities Global ESG Leaders Passive (CHF hedged) II".